 Hiking saved my life

-I know that hiking saved my life, so I do it as often as I can.
-I do still prefer to hike alone but being the organiser of Australia’s larges hiking groups and developing the Trail Hiking Australia site means I still need to hike with other people.
+I know that hiking saved my life and brought me closer to my family, so I do it as often as I can.
+I do still prefer to hike alone but being the organiser of Australia’s largest hiking groups and developing the Trail Hiking Australia site means I still need to hike with other people.
 It is a lot more noise and doesn’t offer me the same level of relaxation but I understand that I need to be social so push myself to do it.